Facilecomm/shippingbo-api-doc/docs/Good Practices/ERP/Supply-capsule.md

 tags: [ERP, Replenishment]
 ---

-# Restock Management
+# Manage incoming goods

-Shippingbo allow user to plan restocking of your warehouse in a LMS context or OMS/WMS context.
+Shippingbo allow users to plan restocking of your warehouse in a LMS context or OMS/WMS context.

 A planned restocking is materialized by a `SupplyCapsule` in Shippingbo